nymea/nymea-plugins/i2ctools/README.md

 Discovers the I2C interfaces available in the system.
 Displays the availbale device addresses on the bus.

-## I2C Device
+## I2C Read Register

 Requires to have at least one I2C interface set up in nymea.
-Polls a single byte from the given device and register address
+Polls a single word from the given device and register address.